NREL/pyGOBLET/docs/index.rst

-pyGOLD documentation
+pyGOBLET documentation
 ============================================

-pyGOLD is a Python package for benchmarking global optimization algorithms. pyGOLD includes:
+pyGOBLET is a Python package for benchmarking global optimization algorithms. pyGOBLET includes:

 - A large collection of standard benchmark functions
 - Benchmark functions inspired by real-world energy applications